rubymotion-community/afmotion/README.md

 #### Multipart Requests

-`AFHTTPClient` supports multipart form requests (i.e. for image uploading) - simply use `multipart_post` and it'll convert your parameters into properly encoded multipart data.
+`AFHTTPRequestOperationManager` & `AFHTTPSessionManager` support multipart form requests (i.e. for image uploading) - simply use `multipart_post` and it'll convert your parameters into properly encoded multipart data.
 For all other types of request data, use the `form_data` object passed to your callback:

 ```ruby
 # an instance of UIImage